p314dO/Smtp-User-Enum/README.md

 ```python
 pip install colorama
 ```
-3. Configure the details of the SMTP server and create a `users.txt` file with the list of users to verify.
+3. Configure the details of the SMTP server such as IP, PORT and USERS LIST, and use or create a `users.txt` file with the list of users to verify.
 4. Run the `smtp_user_recon.py` script:
 ```python
 python3 smtp_users_recon.py